RVRX/GoICasterCompanion/README.md

 A Jar version is also available for other operating systems (libraries should be bundled into the JAR, might need Java 8 Installed).

 ## Documentation
 For application usage see https://goicc.skyborne.net/#usage.
-For API documentation see https://goicc.skyborne.net/javadoc
+For API documentation see https://goicc.skyborne.net/javadoc (The bulk of which is in the [FileManager](https://goicc.skyborne.net/javadoc/goistreamtoolredux/algorithm/FileManager) class)